html-sketchapp/html-sketchapp/README.md

 npm i @brainly/html-sketchapp
 ```

-This package comes with built version of the plugin, but you can always build it yourself from sources:
+You can download ready to use Sketch plugin from the ["Releases"](https://github.com/brainly/html-sketchapp/releases/latest) section, or build it yourself from the sources:

 ```
 npm i # install dependencies